tanboonjoon/main/docs/DeveloperGuide.md

 ### SortedList
 TaskForce wraps the ObservableList with a FilteredList, this allow Users to filter out keyword using TaskForce's FindCommand.
-The FilteredList is furthur wrapped with a SortedList to ensure the list shown to Users are constantly sorted at all time.
+The FilteredList is further wrapped with a SortedList to ensure the list shown to Users are constantly sorted at all time.
 The nature of the ObservableList allow the list shown to be constantly updated whenever a new changes occured such as Addition/Deletion of a new Tasks

+The list are sorted by this order FLOATING TASK --> DEADLINE --> EVENT <br>
+Deadline and Event and further sort by dates.

 ### CdCommand
 The CdCommand will recreate the config.json file using default Config Class as a base.
 The only difference is that the config.json file will contained the new savepath indicated by users.
 Any modification made directly to the config.json file will be overwritten when